hamzanadeveloper/recordingapp/README.md

 This is a React-Native recording app that is compatible with both iOS and Android devices.
 Using Expo's AV modules, it allows the user to record themselves and send the recordings to a PostgreSQL server.

 The audio is converted into a base64 encoded data URI that is stored as a text field on the server.
 That, alongside its location on the local device, is stored.
-Upon viewing your recording history, the base64 string is reconstructed into an audio file and stored in a separate location on the user's device.
+Upon viewing your recording history, the base64 string is reconstructed into an audio file and stored in a separate location on the users's phone.

 Furthermore, this would prove to be useful in settings where a clinician would like to process user audio via the stored data URIs.